Lazare Kaplan International

-Lazare Kaplan International Inc. (LKI) is a diamond manufacturing and distribution company based in New York City.
+Lazare Kaplan International (LKI) is a diamond manufacturing and distribution company based in New York City.
 The Chairman of the Board of Directors is Maurice Tempelsman.
 The first LKI was located in Ponce, Puerto Rico, at el Barrio de los Diamantes, a community named after the factory was located there.
 LKI was founded in 1903 where it operated until it was moved to Caguas, Puerto Rico in the 1970s.